 Students will be solely responsible for documenting all Clinicals on Platinum Planner.
 During Clinicals, students will open shift documentation and document all patients contacts allowing the student to perform a skill or an assessment.
 Students will also document all skills performed to ensure full credit can be provided for performance during clinicals.
 Students must assure proper preceptor signatures are obtained.
 All Clinical documentation MUST be documented and submitted on Platinum Planner within 48 hours of the start of the Clinical shift.
 Failure to submit documentation within this time frame will result in the student having to repeat those clinical hours.
-Repeated violations of this policy may result in termination from the Program.
-All documentation from a hospital type setting will need to be initially documented on a personal notebook, and transcribed into Platinum Planner following the completion of the clinical.
-Cell phone and electronic use will be restricted during hospital based clinicals for use of obtaining a preceptors signature and evaluation at the end of the clinical.
+Repeated violations of this policy may result in the student being required to repeat clinical time or potential termination from the Program.

+All documentation from a hospital type setting will need to be initially documented on a personal notebook and transcribed into Platinum Planner following the completion of the clinical.
+Cell phone and electronic use will be restricted during hospital based clinicals for use of obtaining a preceptor's signature and evaluation at the end of the clinical.